rcstein/qtax/README.md

 * Documentary and stock transfer taxes are taxes on the recording, registration, and transfer of documents.

 * Severance taxes are taxes on the removal of natural resources from land or water by the quantity of products removed or sold.

+*For tax categories prior to 2005, see the Census Bureau's 1992 Classification Manual at https://www.census.gov/topics/public-sector/about/classification-manual.html*

 ##  Data